olibob/gittutorial/Git-Tuto.md

 - if you pull from origin, you'll create a merge commit
 - now you could push, efectively changing things for the team: the public branch history
 - congratulations, you made everything super confusing for the rest of the team ;-)
-- oh and do not force push if it's not your private branch!
+- oh and do not force push if, it's not your private branch!
 - never force push on a public branch!

+TODO: force push

 Tip: Cleanup rebasing

 You can cleanup your commits in your private branch by rebasing on a commit (demo)

+- start fresh and switch to the feature branch
 - add a new commit: `touch G.txt && git add G.txt && git commit -m "Add G"`
 - now we have 3 commits in the private branch
 - let's pretend F is just a fix for what was wrong in E and we want to not show this fix to the rest of the world when we contribute our code